yinuohan/rave/README.md

 [This paper]() provides details of the algorithm and its performance.

 ## Installation
-Rave is available at [https://pypi.org/project/rave/](https://pypi.org/project/rave/) and we recommend installing via
+Rave is available at [pypi.org/project/rave](https://pypi.org/project/rave/).
+We recommend installing via

 `pip install rave`